ACT and Queanbeyan-Palerang Household Travel Survey (ACTQP HTS)

 The survey was interested in all types of transport - cars, buses, trucks, motorbikes, bicycles and walking.

-So, on your Travel Day, it does not matter whether the respondent:
+So, on the Travel Day, it does not matter whether the respondent:

 - only leave the house once or twice, or